DavidBootle/WeatherApp/README.md

 © 2020 David Bootle

 ## How to Run the Project Locally
-Download the project, then run the following commands from the git root.
+Download or clone the project, then run the following commands from the git root.
 ```bash
 npm install missing
 npm run build